adcm2292/phase-3-project-nyc-restaurant-inspections/README.md

 * With our Test Data, our model predicted about 22% of violations as False Negatives.
 * Ideally, we want 'recall' high and 'precision' low in the sense that it will be better to predict a CriticalFlag as positive when it's negative.
 * Based on the Inspection Type and Grade an establishment gets, we can predict the likelihood of Critical violations.

+### Future Work

+* Explore new methods to tune and improve our model.
+* This dataset offers a lot of opportunity for analysis.